 This is a conscious choice on their part.
 They don't believe in nonstick because it doesn't last, and other than food not sticking, it isn't very useful cookware.
 You can read more about their non-nonstick philosophy on their website.

 Cookware makers that claim to offer a lifetime warranty on all their cookware are being deceptive if they offer nonstick pans.
-Heritage Steel doesn't want to make pans that don't last, so they don't sell nonstick; it's that simple.
+Heritage Steel doesn't want to make pans that don't last, so they don't sell nonstick.

 They also offer a wealth of information about how to use stainless steel so it doesn't stick.
-We have featured much of this information in other articles here on our site, too.
-It's all good stuff (so please don't buy nonstick cookware).
+We have featured much of this information in other articles here on our site.

 How to Buy Cookware (The 5 Most Important Features)

-If you've read any of our other articles, you know we include this section in nearly all of our cookware reviews.
-If you have this information, you're more likely to buy cookware that you will love and which will serve your needs for many years to come.
+If you've read our other articles, you know we include this section in most of our cookware reviews.
+If you have good information, you're more likely to buy cookware that you will love and which will serve your needs for many years to come.

-The important features are heating performance, durability, safety/stability, design, and value.
+The important features to consider are heating, durability, safety/stability, design, and value.

 Heating performance is the most important aspect of cookware.
 This is a complex subject, so much so that many books have been written about it.
 However, there are just three factors about heating you need to know to buy cookware: thermal conductivity, heat retention, and mass.